Turiya (river): Location

-The river Turiia originates on the northern slopes of the Volhynian Upland at an altitude of more than 250 m, near the village of Zaturtsi, Volodymyr district, Volyn Oblast.
+The river Turiia originates on the northern slopes of the Volhynian Upland at an altitude of more than 250 m, near the village of Zaturtsi, Volodymyr Raion, Volyn Oblast.
 It flows through the Polesian Lowland to the northwest to the Volyn Range, then turns northeast and in the middle and lower reaches flows north.
 It flows into the Pripyat to the northwest of the village of Shchytyn.

 Characteristics

 The length of the river is 184 km, the basin area is 2900 km².
 The valley is mainly trapezoidal, its width is up to 2 km.
 In the lower reaches, the valley widens, becomes indistinct.
 The floodplain extends in width from 0.3-0.8 km in the upper reaches to 3–4 km near the mouth.
 Almost throughout the floodplain there is high marshland.
 There are old trees in the floodplain.
 The riverbed is winding, with meanders, deepened and widened for 45 km.
 The width of the river is from 8–10 m to 25 m (on the flats and in the deepened areas).
 The slope of the river is 0.37 m/km.

 The river Turiia is fed by groundwater of the Cretaceous horizon and atmospheric precipitation.
 The river basin is largely forested.
 About 20% of the basin is meliorated by canals.

 There is a reservoir in the city of Kovel within the river, with a water surface area of 54.8 ha, a volume of 1.27 million m^{3}.